What to see and do in El Nido Palawan

 Booking a tour is extremely easy.
 Every corner and street of El Nido are plenty of operators that offer private and shared tour packages.
 You can also book through your accommodation or, as we did, using klook.com, one of the best web platforms when you travel in Asia.

 Tip: when you book a tour, remember to check which spots you are going to visit.
-For example, we saw some operators offering the tour a with the choice between the Big or the Small lagoon.
+For example, we saw some operators offering the tour A with the choice between the Big or the Small lagoon.
 Make sure your tour A includes the Big Lagoon.

 El Nido highlights

-Indeed the Bacuit Bay has much to offer, and you’ll never get bored even if you decide to spend here an entire week.
+Bacuit Bay has much to offer, and you’ll never get bored even if you decide to spend here an entire week.
 Among the many spots we visited, our favourite highlights were:

 1. Big Lagoon (tour A)